-Dr. Jones graduated from Colorado State University’s College of Veterinary Medicine in 2013 following her Master’s degree from Eastern New Mexico University in Portales, New Mexico.
-Her professional interests include dermatology, wound care management and preventative health care, abdominal and cardiac ultrasound and internal medicine.
+Dr. Jones graduated from Colorado State University’s College of Veterinary Medicine following her Master’s degree in microbiology from Eastern New Mexico University in Portales, New Mexico.
+Her professional interests include preventative health care, abdominal and cardiac ultrasound and internal medicine.

 Dr. Jones enjoys the challenge of veterinary medicine and is honored to have the opportunity to care for every patient and client.
 Doctor Jones loves living in Santa Fe with her husband Johnny, two dogs (Spaniel ‘Maggie’ and Lab Mix ‘Quincy’) two rescue guinea pigs (Peanut Butter & Jelly) and even has a baby on the way!
-When she’s not working, she enjoys being outdoors, cooking, and partaking in adventures with her fiance’ Johnny and Labrador’able’ Quincy.
+When she’s not working she enjoys being outdoors exploring Santa Fe & Traveling.

 55Jacqueline Sarah Cowan was born and raised in Switzerland until her family moved to Santa Fe, NM.
 She finished high school in Santa Fe and then attended Cornell University as an undergraduate.
 She obtained her Doctorate of Veterinary Medicine from CSU in 1992 and completed an internship in large animal medicine and surgery at the University of Minnesota.
 From there she moved to Washington State and ran a satellite practice for 2 years, then opened her own mixed animal practice in a rural part of Washington until 2014, when she returned to Santa Fe.